tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 _This post belongs to small series of posts.
 The main post is [Wild west heroes](/31/05/2018/Heroes/)._

 My main metaphor throughout these posts on heroic behaviour has been the wild west.
-There, the fastest gunslingers usually are the hero of the pack.
+There, the fastest gunslingers usually are the leader of the pack.
 Their heroic actions have given them a reputation as saviours, those you can rely on, the ones who know best.
 Their reputations have sometimes risen to legendary.
 Tales of their heroic exploits have bolstered their reputation far outside the realm of their immediate environment.
 To most of the locals, they are Heroes.

 These gunslingers are mostly placed on a pedestal by their peers.
 Sometimes the heroes even get worshipped by some of their peers.
 The more people that place the hero on a pedestal, the more their reputation grows, the more people potentially turn to them and start *following* them.